LionscraftTeam/DUCK-Knowledge-Base/mitigation-and-controls-library/implementation-guidelines.md

 ## Monitoring Guidelines

-There are various approaches to selecting the key information to monitor in a large-scale setup such as a servier farm.
+It is important to understand the information you have, and when it makes sense to trigger alerts for further attention.
-It is important to understand the information you have, and what
+There are various approaches to selecting the key information to monitor in a large-scale setup such as a server farm, including the following:

 #### USE method <a href="#use-method" id="use-method"></a>